 As the foremost authority in vision care, Jackson Davenport Vision Center, located in Summerville, South Carolina, we know how aggravating and, sometimes embarrassing, a twitching eyelid can be.
 Eye twitching, eyelid tics, and spasms are pretty common.
-Most eye twitches come and go, but sometimes a twitching eye can last for weeks or even months.
-This article will explain eyelids twitches, the types and causes of twitches, and when you should consider seeing an optometrist.
+Most eye twitches come and go, but a twitching eye can sometimes last for weeks or months.
+This article will explain eyelid twitches, the types and causes of twitches, and when you should consider seeing an optometrist.

 An eyelid twitch, or myokymia, is a repetitive, involuntary spasm of the eyelid muscles.
-A twitch usually occurs in the upper lid, but it can occur in both the upper and lower lids.
-For most people, these spasms are very mild and feel like a gentle tug on the eyelid.
-Others may experience a spasm strong enough to force both eyelids to close completely; this is a different condition called blepharospasm.
+It usually occurs in the upper lid but can also occur in both the upper and lower lids.
+For most people, these spasms are mild and feel like a gentle tug on the eyelid.
+Others may experience a spasm strong enough to force both eyelids to close completely; this condition is called blepharospasm.

 What Are the Types of Eye Lid Twitches?